arikaki/SE-project/README.md

 | Lokesh Meesala       | lokim99        |    Frontend(Sprint1) and backend for rest |
 | Nikhil Annarapu      | Nikhil1612     |    Frontend                               |

+## Master branch is for every sprint result delivery
+## Main branch is for final product delivery

 In the project directory, you can run:

 ### `npm start`